 Various reports show that slightly more than half of all data breaches were a result of information being “disclosed in error” by human action.
 We all have a duty to protect our assets, and employees should be seen as the first line of defense in preventing mistakes in the workplace.

 So how do we ensure that every person is following proper cybersecurity hygiene?
 How do employees know what is expected of them?
 What about employees who don’t believe their actions put their company’s data at risk?

-I recently sat down with CyberGRX’s CISO, Kevin Ford, to discuss his viewpoint on human error, mitigation techniques, security trends and best practices that can transform employees into security-savvy heroes.
+I sat down with a CISO to discuss the role human error plays, mitigation techniques, security trends and best practices that can transform employees into security-savvy heroes.

 Q: It is a well-known fact that businesses spend millions of dollars a year on sophisticated IT security, but a major vulnerability to a company’s security remains to be humans.
 What types of security attacks are we as people prone to attracting?

 Humans are the most vulnerable aspect in any security ecosystem, we are prone to any attack that involves us taking advantage of reflexive and quick thinking.
 One interesting book on the topic is Thinking Fast and Slow by Daniel Kahneman.
 It should be essential reading for anyone in any field of risk.
 In the book, he makes the distinction between 2 types of human thought.

 The first is a fast, instinctive and emotional system in which we probably spend the majority of our time.
 In this mode, we are very susceptible to social engineering.

 The second is a is slower, more deliberate, and more logical way of thinking in which we are more aware of risks, and more prone to think things over.
 I think a major role of any security program is to set the tone, and encourage employees to remain in the second, more deliberate mode of thought when they are in situations that may expose them to risk.